Keyboard shortcuts

 • Replay attacks are blocked by enforcing monotonic IV counters per sender.
 Key rotation is supported via --accepted-key-file (no downtime required).

-• Panic-hook entropy: install_panic_handler_secure_udp reads entropy at install time and fails closed if all sources (getrandom, getentropy, /dev/urandom) are unavailable.
+• Panic-hook entropy: install_panic_handler_secure_udp reads all IV material at install time and fails closed if the entropy chain (getrandom, getentropy, /dev/urandom) is unavailable.
+Forked-child panic prefixes are derived from that pre-read salt with HKDF, so the hook never calls the OS entropy chain.
 In chrooted environments without /dev, use install_panic_handler_secure_udp_accept_degraded_entropy to opt into a non-cryptographic fallback — see book/src/architecture/peer-authentication.md for the full nonce-reuse risk analysis.

-• --recovery-exec: Exec mode — commands executed directly via execvp(2) with {pid} replaced in arguments.
+• --recovery-exec: Command executed directly via execvp(2) with {pid} replaced in arguments; the pid is also appended as the final argument.
 No shell is involved.

-• --recovery-cmd-file / --recovery-exec-file: Read templates from files with mandatory ownership/permission checks (UID match, mode ≤ 0600).
+• --recovery-exec-file: Read the program + args from a hardened file with mandatory ownership/permission checks (UID match, mode ≤ 0600).

 Container / PID-namespace semantics

 Frame.pid carries the agent’s PID in the agent’s PID namespace.
-The observer’s kernel-attested peer PID (SO_PASSCRED / LOCAL_PEERTOKEN / SCM_CREDS) is in the observer’s namespace.
+The observer’s kernel-attested peer PID (SO_PASSCRED / SCM_CREDS) is in the observer’s namespace.
 When the two namespaces differ:

 • The pid in the frame cannot be used to identify a process the observer can kill(2) or systemctl restart — the same numeric PID refers to a different process in each namespace.